 In this course the student will examine all instruments of the orchestra with respect to range, capability, and timbral characteristics.
 Students will demonstate their learning by writing for instruments in various combinations, culminating in a brief composition for full orchestra.
 Students will study scores, and gain understanding of the historical evolution of the orchestra, and the techniques of orchestration.

 Conducting I

-College of Fine Arts Program: Music Credits: 2 Prerequisite(s): Theory II and Foundations of Rhythm and Gesture
+Prerequisite(s): Theory II and Foundations of Rhythm and Gesture

 The basic techniques of conducting choral and instrumental ensembles are studied with opportunity given for practical application.

 Conducting II